noyjs/noyagasi/README.md

 <img src="https://github.com/noyagasi/noyagasi/blob/master/gh-header-image-cropped.png">

+During the past few months I have been specializing in full-stack development and some time along the way I fell in love with JavaScript and the web.

+I want to help people by building meaningful apps.
+I enjoy developing in the full stack, building beautiful things from nothingness, that are a delight to use.

 <!--
 **noyagasi/noyagasi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.